scholz-lab/GlowTracker/README.md

 ### Device Setup
 #### Stage
-In `macroscope.ini`, specify the connection `port` name to your Stage.
+In `glowtracker.ini`, specify the connection `port` name to your Stage.
 In Windows, this is usually `port = COM3`.
 In Linux, usually `port = /dev/ttyUSB0`

 #### Camera
-In `macroscope.ini`, specify the path to your pylon default camera setting `default_settings`.
+In `glowtracker.ini`, specify the path to your pylon default camera setting `default_settings`.
 This is a `.pfs` file that can be obtained from the `pylon Viewer` software that you have downloaded.

 ## GUI overview
 <img alt="annotated GUI" src="glowtracker/images/gui_annotation.png" width="1250">